carlagreco/metagenomics-tutorial-2024/Instructions.md

 ```
 - This command runs:

-- Take a look at the report:
+- Take a look at the report (type q to exit viewer):
 ```
-less SampleA_karken.report
+less SampleA_kraken.report
 ```
 The report file contains a hierarchical output file in the followinf format: